pmndrs/koota/README.md

 `WorldProvider` the provider for the world context.
 A world must be created and passed in.

-`useObserve` observes an entity, or world, for a given trait and reactively updates when it is added, removed or changes value.
+`useTrait` observes an entity, or world, for a given trait and reactively updates when it is added, removed or changes value.

+`useTraitEffect` subscribes a callback to a trait on an entity.
+This callback fires as an effect whenenver it is added, removed or changes value without rerendering.